lucassamuevil/spotify-page-clone/README.md

 # spotify-page-clone
-Este  clone da página do home do Spotify.
+Página do home do Spotify.